paulboivin/Japan-Corporate-Governance-Analysis/README.md

 incorporated due to the absence of a freely accessible historical time series at the required aggregation level.
-To the extent that buybacks have grown as an alternative return mechanism during the reform era — which professional reporting suggests to be the case — the shift toward shareholder returns identified here may be understated.
+To the extent that buybacks have grown as an alternative return mechanism during the reform era (which professional reporting suggests to be the case) the shift toward shareholder returns identified here may be understated.
 A complete capital return analysis would incorporate buyback data alongside dividends.